 Thanks to the Baltic Sea’s special environment and history, the area contains a large number of unique, well-preserved wrecks and other remains from different eras.
 What has remained unknown to the public will now be revealed.

-Do we need another maritime museum within the group of National Maritime Museums?
+Do we need another maritime museum within the group of National Maritime and Transport Museums?

 This museum dedicated to the Baltic Sea’s cultural heritage will complement the sister museums, and together with its amazing archaelogical finds and compelling stories will broaden our world view and increase our understanding of our shared marine and transport history.

 Using a fresh perspective, the museum will tell us about a forgotten unique cultural heritage.
 New shipwreck finds attract a lot of attention from both the media and the general public, so a museum with this focus has the potential to appeal to a large audience.